Motivic Decomposition of Projective Pseudo-homogeneous Varieties: Introduction

 \end{example}

 We want to emphasize that by Theorem 5.2 in \cite{splitting_lauritzen}, the $K$-varieties $G/\widetilde{P}$ and $G/P$ are not in general isomorphic.
 Therefore, $X$ and $\widetilde{X}$ need not be twisted forms of each other.\\ In this paper we prove that Rost nilpotence theorem holds for projective pseudo-homogeneous varieties.
 We also compute the Chow motives of these varieties and show that their motives are isomorphic to motives of the corresponding projective homogeneous varieties.
+A crucial ingredient of the proof is Theorem \ref{thm:cool} which gives a characterization of when the motive of a variety is isomorphic to the motive of a projective homogeneous variety.
+The proof of this theorem is independent of the characteristic of the base field and might be useful for other applications.